 Spinal cord stimulation devices consist of several components: 1) the lead that delivers the electrical stimulation to the spinal cord; 2) an extension wire that conducts the electrical stimulation from the power source to the lead, and 3) a power source that generates the electrical stimulation.
-The lead may incorporate from 4 to 8 electrodes, with 8 electrodes more commonly used for complex pain patterns, such as bilateral pain or pain extending from the limbs to the trunk.
+The lead may incorporate from 4 to 8 electrodes, with 8 electrodes more commonly used for complex pain patterns.
 There are two basic types of power source.
 In one type, the power source (battery) can be surgically implanted.
 In the other, a radiofrequency receiver is implanted, and the power source is worn externally with an antenna over the receiver.
 Totally implantable systems are most commonly used.

 The patient’s pain distribution pattern dictates at what level in the spinal cord the stimulation lead is placed.
 The pain pattern may influence the type of device used; for example, a lead with 8 electrodes may be selected for those with complex pain patterns or bilateral pain.
 Implantation of the spinal cord stimulator is typically a 2-step process.
 Initially, the electrode is temporarily implanted in the epidural space, allowing a trial period of stimulation.
 Once treatment effectiveness is confirmed (defined as at least 50% reduction in pain), the electrodes and radio-receiver/transducer are permanently implanted.
 Successful spinal cord stimulation may require extensive programming of the neurostimulators to identify the optimal electrode combinations and stimulation channels.

 Deep Brain Stimulation of the thalamus as a treatment of tremor is addressed in a separate policy.

 Spinal cord stimulation with standard (non-high-frequency) stimulation may be considered medically necessary for the treatment of severe and chronic pain of the trunk or limbs that is refractory to all other pain therapies, when performed according to policy guidelines.